Brothers (2015 film): Plot

 Gary, feeling guilty about his sons fighting each other instead of loving one another because of his mistake, leaves the arena.
-Jenny, David’s students, and everyone back at Suleiman’s fight club watch the match, which becomes brutal from the heated rivalry between the brothers.
+Jenny, David’s students, principal, and everyone back at Suleiman’s fight club watch the match, which becomes brutal from the heated rivalry between the brothers.
 Monty proves dominant in striking and throws in cheap shots to taunt David, Gary heads back to the arena when he sees the fight.
 During the fight, David breaks Monty's shoulder, which causes David concern as Monty refuses to give up.
 Gary rushes towards the cage and apologizes for his mistakes, and tells David not to direct his anger towards his brother.
 Monty continues to fight despite David’s plea to stop.
 David gets Monty in a rear-naked chokehold and tells Monty not to fight anymore.
 Monty, in turn, tells David to continue to choke him because David is selfish and never considered how Monty felt that night, telling him Maria was also his mother and how lonely he was without her and David in his life.
 David moved to tears, now realizing how much pain he caused to his brother finally apologizes, and Monty allows David to win the championship.
 David takes Monty in his arms, and both brothers walk backstage, now having finally reconciled.